AlveeJalal/it610FinalProject/README.md

 * Ensure credentials and config files are updated accordingly
 ## Component/features Breakdown

-###wazuh-indexer
+### wazuh-indexer
 * The Wazuh Indexer stores log and other security data aggregated from the user system and Wazuh API in JSON format.
 * The Indexer is on the same wazuh_network as the other components and interacts with them to pass around, display, update, or delete  data
-* A
+* The wazuh-manager forwards vulnerability data to the indexer using a [Filebeat](https://documentation.wazuh.com/current/user-manual/manager/indexer-integration.html#filebeat)  and [Wazuh indexer connector](https://documentation.wazuh.com/current/user-manual/manager/indexer-integration.html#wazuh-indexer-connector)
 ### config.yml
-This file gets created after running the Wazuh Installer from the installation scripts.
-This file configures the node IP addresses for all the devices running each service (Indexer, Manager, Dashboard, etc).
+* This file gets created after running the Wazuh Installer from the installation scripts.
+*  This file configures the node IP addresses for all the devices running each service (Indexer, Manager, Dashboard, etc).

 ### wazuh-certificates.tar
-This .tar directory contains necessary certificates and secrets used to securely verify the authenticity and provide trust between all components in this project.
-Make sure this is in the main project directory or anywhere services are run so the system can authenticate properly.
+* This .tar directory contains necessary certificates and secrets used to securely verify the authenticity and provide trust between all components in this project.
+*  Make sure this is in the main project directory or anywhere services are run so the system can authenticate properly.

 ### entrypoint.sh
-Install and start services manually by the binary files after checking for their existence  rather than systemd (for cases where systemd isn't working or isn't available).
-Wazuh by default runs using systemctl which relies on systemd in Linux.
+* Install and start services manually by the binary files after checking for their existence  rather than systemd (for cases where systemd isn't working or isn't available).
+*  Wazuh by default runs using systemctl which relies on systemd in Linux.